schwarzkopfb/requirefix/README.md

 ```

-You can specify multiple postfixes at the same time and you can initialize it in only one line:
+You can specify multiple postfixes at the same time:

 ```js